adblockplus/web.adblockplus.org/pages/privacy.md

 {{ stored-website-requests-paragraph The request to our Websites, including your IP address, is stored when you create a forum post, submit a contact form, or add a blog comment.
 This allows administrators to effectively address spam content and security breaches.
 All stored requests are deleted after 30 days. }}

-###### {{ cookies-heading[heading] Cookies }} {: #cookies }
+###### {{ cookies-heading[heading] Settings cookies }} {: #cookies }

-{{ cookies-paragraph Several areas of our Websites use cookies to recognize signed-in users or to store settings.
+{{ cookies-paragraph We use cookies to recognize signed-in users or to store settings.
 Cookies are small files that are stored on your computer with the help of your internet browser.
-Cookies are not evaluated in any other manner and are never used to track Website visitors.
+The settings cookies are not evaluated in any other manner and are never used to track Website visitors.
 If you do not want to enable cookies, you can opt against using them by selecting the appropriate settings on your browser.
 Please note that the efficiency and range of eyeo's services may be restricted as a result. }}

 ###### {{ google-analytics-heading[heading] Google Analytics }} {: #google-analytics }

 {{ google-analytics-paragraph-1 We use Google Analytics, a web analytics service from Google Inc. ("Google"), on our Websites.
 Google Analytics uses so-called "cookies" (text files stored on your computer that enable us to analyze your use of our Websites).
 Information generated by the cookies (including your abbreviated IP address) is transmitted to and stored at a Google server in the United States.
 Google uses this information to assess your use of our Websites, to compile activity reports, and to provide more services connected with the use of our Websites.
 It is possible that Google may transmit this information to third parties if required by law, or if third parties process this information on behalf of Google. }}

-{{ google-analytics-paragraph-2 You can deactivate Google Analytics if you do not want to help us improve our products. }}
+{{ google-analytics-paragraph-2 **You can deactivate Google Analytics if you do not want to help us improve our products.** But please note that in this case, a cookie will be set that stores your deactivation choice.
+This cookie is considered a “necessary cookie” and can’t be deactivated. }}

+<? include cookie/settings-link ?>

+###### {{ google-tag-manager-heading[heading] Google Tag Manager }} {: #google-tag-manager }

+{{ google-tag-manager-1 Our Website uses Google Tag Manager for the implementation of [Google Analytics](#google-analytics).
+Google Tag Manager, provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA ("Google”), is a solution that allows marketed website tags to be managed using an interface.
+The Tag Manager tool itself (which implements the tags) is a cookie-less domain and does not register personal data.
+The tool causes other tags to be activated.
+These tags then may register data under certain deactivated domains or on a cookie level.
+This setting will remain in place for all tracking tags implemented with Google Tag Manager. }}

+###### {{ google-optimize-heading[heading] Google Optimize }} {: #google-optimize }

+{{ google-optimize-1 Our Website uses the web analysis and optimization service Google Optimize provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA ("Google”).
+We use the Google Optimize service to increase the attractiveness, content and functionality of our Website by playing new features and content to a percentage of our users and statistically evaluating the usage change (A/B testing).
+Google Optimize is a sub-service of [Google Analytics](#google-analytics). }}

+{{ google-optimize-2 Google Optimize uses cookies, which enable us to optimize and analyze your use of our Website.
+The information generated by these cookies about your use of our Website is usually transferred to a Google server in the USA and stored there.
+We use Google Optimize with activated IP anonymization so that your IP address is shortened by Google within member states of the European Union, or within the European Economic Area.
+Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
+Google will use this information for the purpose of evaluating your use of our Website, compiling reports on optimization tests and related website activity and providing other services relating to website activity and internet usage. }}

+{{ google-optimize-3 **You can deactivate Google Optimize if you do not want to help us improve our products.** But please note that in this case, a cookie will be set that stores your deactivation choice.
+This cookie is considered a “necessary cookie” and can’t be deactivated. }}

 <? include cookie/settings-link ?>